Mortgage prequalifying and applying

 How much money will be required at closing?

-The amount you’ll need to close your loan includes your down payment, closing costs, and prepaid amounts for property taxes, and insurance escrow accounts.
-Prior to closing, the closing agent will provide you with the final amount.
+The amount you'll need to close your loan includes your down payment, closing costs, and prepaid amounts for property taxes, and insurance escrow accounts.
+Prior to closing, you'll be informed of the final amount.

 Will homeowners insurance be required at closing?